Learned iterative networks: An operator learning perspective: Learned Gradient Networks

 \section{Learned Gradient Networks}

-Learned gradient networks are learned reconstruction operators, which are specifically designed to approximate reconstruction operators $\RecOp \colon \DataSpace \to \RecSpace$ based on iterative gradient based schemes.
-Examples are operator that compute minimiser to a convex differentiable objective, another example is to compute a regularised solution of an ill-posed inverse problem.
-In other words, these are the learned iterative networks which are obtained by unrolling a gradient based optimisation scheme.

-The starting point in constructing a learned gradient network is to specify a \emph{variational model} for the operator $\RecOp$ that one seeks to approximate.
-Assume here that one can define this operator implicitly by a variational problem that seeks to minimise a differentiable cost functional $\CostFunc_{\data} \colon \RecSpace \to \Real$ for given $\data \in \DataSpace$:
+A learned gradient network is a learned reconstruction operator with an architecture derived by unrolling some gradient based optimisation scheme.
+The starting point in constructing a learned gradient network for approximating $\RecOp \colon \DataSpace \to \RecSpace$ is to specify a \emph{variational model} that implicitly defines $\RecOp$.
+Hence, we assume there is a differentiable cost functional $\CostFunc_{\data} \colon \RecSpace \to \Real$ such that

-Next, consider a gradient descent scheme for computing a minimiser in \eqref{eq:VarModLearnedGrad}.
-Such a scheme for given $\data \in \DataSpace$ reads as
+The target operator in learning-to-optimise (Section~\ref{sec:OptimSolver}) is directly defined by such a variational model whereas in learned reconstruction (Section~\ref{sec:InvProb}) the target operator is defined by the learning objective and does not automatically approximate \eqref{eq:VarModLearnedGrad}.
+Next, consider a gradient descent scheme for \eqref{eq:VarModLearnedGrad}: